Menu

 SIGN IN

-Photo of a person in white hooded costume with face paint and a plastic sword at an outdoor event with others in the background.
+A woman in a white hooded costume with face paint and a plastic sword at an outdoor event with others in the background.

 One of the 8,000 players of the game ‘ConQuest of Mythodea’ stands on the playing field near Brokeloh, Germany, August 2014.
 Photo by Peter Steffen/dpa/Corbis